SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

   <i class="star-5">★</i>
 </div>

 Cisco Systems has 70,000 employees today, and its stock price has hovered between $15 and $30 for the last 16 years.
-When WhatsApp was acquired by Facebook for $19 billion in February 2014, it had 55 employees.
+When WhatsApp was acquired by Facebook for $19 billion in February 2014, it had 55 employees. <!-- or about 1 employee per every y million users -->

 Evidently, headcount alone says little about a company's quality.
 But the number of employees, combined with the most recent valuation of the company, can give you a good idea for how much money you stand to make if you join.